otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application_.md

 ![](../resources/img/07/07-image.png)

-1. Create a new application.
+1. Create a new form.
-2. Your application should allow at least two sizes of pizza, with different prices.
+2. Your form should allow at least two sizes of pizza, with different prices.
 Users must select a size.
 If a user tries to order without selecting a size, the user should receive polite feedback asking him to please specify the size.
 3. You should provide at least five different extra toppings, each with associated prices.
 Users can select any combination of extra toppings, or none at all.
 4. You should correctly display the order in a `ListBox` and compute the total and display it in a `TextBox`.
 5. When a new order is generated, the old order information should be cleared from the display.

 **Note:** You can generate a new order by clicking on a `Button` or dynamically as the user selects different options.

-# Submission
+## Submission

-Push your code to your **GitHub** repository.
+Push your completed code to your **GitHub** repository.
+Ensure your code is well-commented and follows proper naming conventions.